 Ongoing exploration in the area surrounding the Caijiaying Mine and within Hebei Hua Ao’s and Hebei Anglo’s tenement boundary continues to confirm the area to be highly prospective, indicating significant potential for further base metal and gold deposits.

-The exploration programme at Caijiaying in 2016 continued to expand existing areas of mineralisation, providing new targets with the aim of ensuring an ongoing supply of ore, and an update to the Mineral Resource estimate.
-This involved prioritising targets into the following categories:
+The exploration programme at Caijiaying in 2017 continued to expand existing areas of mineralization providing new targets with the aim of ensuring an ongoing supply of ore.
+This involved prioritizing targets into the following categories:

 - In-mine areas between or adjacent to known orebodies;